dlanx6/tictactoe-game/README.md

 A simple Tic-tac-toe game featuring an AI opponent.

+### How To Play

+Mouse: Click on any empty cell in the grid to place your symbol (X or O).

 > [!NOTE]
 > Current Progress:
 > The game logic has been completed, and the game is fully playable.
 But, the PLayer AI has not yet been implemented.